danieluhl/astro-blog/src/content/blog/2024/company-priorities-and-okrs.md

 note is that it's less about the actual things we're doing and more about agreeing _how_ and _why_ these things are important to be doing.

-Note that comapnies will often strive for few top priorities in their time period via well groomed, clear, and conscise OKRs.
+Note that companies will often strive for few top priorities in their time period via well groomed, clear, and concise OKRs.
 It doesn't matter if you have 2 priorities or 300, it's the same to me if I don't have a clear understanding of what next step I'm going to take and the data and context as to why that next step priority is clear.